KKrishna11/MindGenAI/README.md

 Comprehensive Curriculum:
 Access a wide range of subjects and topics curated by experts, covering diverse fields of study to cater to various interests and learning goals.

+## What Sets Us Apart

+At MindGen AI, we're revolutionizing education with our advanced AI-powered platform.
+Unlike traditional learning methods, we tailor our courses to your individual learning style, ensuring a personalized and engaging experience every step of the way.

+Personalized Learning Paths                             Comprehensive Curriculum                                Interactive Learning Tools
+Seamless Integration
+24/7 Support
+Affordable Pricing Options

 ## Getting Started
 First, run the development server:
 ```bash